-All Athletes taking part in a Grand Prix at a CSIO or a CSI must have completed, with their Grand Prix Horse, the initial round of at least one competition among those listed in JRs Art.
-261.4.4 prior to the Grand Prix.
-For competitions run under art 274.2.5 both phases must be completed in order to be eligible for the Grand Prix.
+4.4 All Athletes taking part in a Grand Prix at a CSIO or a CSI must have completed, with their Grand Prix Horse, the initial round of at least one competition prior to the Grand Prix.
+Among the competition listed under article 261.4.4

-Riders must be 18 years of age in 2021 to take part in this competition.
+Riders must be 18 years of age in 2020 to take part in this competition.